 The Ateneo Art Gallery Opens Same-Day Visits

-In case you suddenly feel like surrounding yourself with visual masterpieces, the Ateneo Art Gallery has now opened same-day registration to visitors.
+If you suddenly feel like surrounding yourself with visual masterpieces, the Ateneo Art Gallery has now opened same-day registration to visitors.
 Non-members of the Ateneo community will be requested to pay a modest entrance fee of PHP50 (US$1), while students, alumni, and employees of the Ateneo de Manila University may enter for free.

 Visit the Ateneo de Manila University’s Art Gallery in Katipunan, Quezon City.